-Getting credit history in your new country is important, but more importantly, do you know how to maintain a good credit report in Canada?
+Maintaining a good credit report in Canada is very important.
+So do you know how to maintain a good credit report in Canada?
 We’ll share tips to help you maintain a healthy credit report after you have taken great care to build it.
-Because with a well maintained credit report, you can save money and have more financial freedom.
+Because with a well-maintained credit report, you can save money and have more financial freedom.

 The financial decisions you make when you arrive in Canada can have a huge impact on your credit history.
 And, the concept of credit can sometimes lead to a debate about how it can help, or hurt you when you are building your credit history.